imkamrul/imkamrul/README.md

 ## Hi there 👋 Welcome to my GitHub!
-I'm Kamrul Hasan, Software Engineer
+I'm Kamrul Hasan, a Software Engineer

 <p align='center'>
   <a href="https://www.linkedin.com/in/imkamrul98/">